 He is picked up by a ship, but when he tells his story, the crew thinks he is mad.
 To prevent himself from being declared insane, he pretends to have amnesia.
 When he gets back to England, he finds he has an irrational suspicion that other people are all Beast Creatures in danger of suddenly reverting to animals.
 He contents himself with solitude and the study of chemistry and astronomy, finding peace above in the heavenly bodies.

 Astonishing… Four Stars.
 This haunting tale of the thriller classic will have you enthralled by its sights, ensnared by its story, and excited to reach the dramatic conclusion.

-Edward Prendick: mid-20’s/early 30’s; Victorian age English gentleman; former student at the Royal College of Science, now travelling the world.
+Edward Prendick – Mid-20s/early 30s; Victorian age English gentleman; former student at the Royal College of Science, now traveling the world.

 "Building a palpable sense of tension into the script as a whole, Scharf adapts the work from the familiar silver-screen tale into something that works with fluidity upon the stage.
 His ability to capture the tangible soul of a story and still make it uniquely his own, as his signature marks are peppered liberally throughout the piece, is astonishing.
 Blending one’s own voice into notions already fabricated is no easy task, but is one that Scharf measures up to with vigor." –Theatre Bloom

-The production materials for The Island of Dr. Moreau include:
+The Authorized Materials/Rehearsal Package for The Island of Dr. Moreau consists of:

 Production Scripts for Plays are professionally printed and bound with a full-color cover.